Prureddy/Credit-Card-Fraud-Detection/README.md

 - Thank you for using our Credit Card Fraud Detection project.
 If you have any questions or need further assistance, please don't hesitate to contact us.
 Happy fraud detection! 🕵️‍♀️💳

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.
-You are free to use, modify, and distribute the code under the terms of this license.
-However, we assume no responsibility for the accuracy or reliability of this project's output or its use in any specific context.

-Thank you for using our Credit Card Fraud Detection project.
-If you have any questions or need further assistance, please don't hesitate to contact us.
-Happy fraud detection! 🕵️‍♀️💳